platformsh/platformsh-docs/reference/services/rabbitmq.md

     amqp-utils: "0.5.1"
 ```

-Then, when you SSH into your PHP container, you can simply type any ``amqp-``
+Then, when you SSH into your container, you can simply type any ``amqp-``
 command available to manage your queues.

 ## From your PHP application